Frequently Asked Questions

 Psychotherapy training typically involves extensive supervised clinical practice, personal therapy and adherence to ethical frameworks such as those of the BACP or UKCP.

-If you are unsure which approach would best suit your needs, we can discuss this during an initial consultation.
+If you are unsure which approach would best suit your needs, please get in touch using the contact form.

 How do we get started?

-The initial consultation lasts 25 minutes and provides an opportunity to explore what brings you to therapy and what you may be seeking support with.
+The initial session provides an opportunity to explore what brings you to therapy and what you may be seeking support with.

 Is therapy confidential?